soma-ezzadpanah/FinalProject-Database/README.md

 - HTML

 # Creating the Project
 Opening the terminal application in Mac operating system, I created a folder Final_Project.
-In terminal I re-created my database from my previous assignment through MySQL.
+In terminal created my database.
 I then created a python file app.py.
 In that I created my flask application in python programming language.
 Then I created a folder named template, which consisted of all the HTML files.
 Starting the Flask Application
 - Open terminal
 - Navigating to the folder Final_Project.